-Coahoma Junior College is accredited by the Southern Association of Colleges and Schools and by the Accrediting Commission of the State of Mississippi.
+Coahoma Community College is accredited by the Southern Association of Colleges and Schools to award associate degrees and the Accrediting Commission of the State of Mississippi.
 The college holds membership in the Southern Association of Junior Colleges, American Association of Junior Colleges, Association of Mississippi Colleges and Mississippi Junior College Association.